 Welcome!

-I am working as a lab manager in Mind in Society Lab at University of Michigan, Ann Arbor, assisting professor Nick Camp.
-I majored in social psychology for my bachelor's degree and earned master's degree with criminal psychology in Sookmyung Women's University.
+I am currently working as a lab manager in the Mind in Society Lab at the University of Michigan, assisting Dr. Nick Camp.
+I majored in social psychology for my bachelor's degree and earned a master's degree in criminal psychology from Sookmyung Women's University.

 Research Interests